West Texas Consultants.

 Some people tend to install every piece of software they come across, even if they only use it once.
 Since we do not recommend this, forcing yourself and others to operate with a user account limits this behavior.

-We get this response all the time when we recommend losing the admin rights.
-And while most of the time people are telling the truth about installing software or making changes - there is an important reason for our recommendation that most people don't know about or consider: malicious software.
+Many people say “I don’t need to do this – I don’t install software or change settings.”
+We get this response all the time when we recommend restricting admin rights.
+While this may be the case, there is an important reason for our recommendation that most people don’t know about or consider: malicious software.

 Malicious software can be anything from a virus to spyware.
 (For more information read our spyware and malicious software article).